-How can you do Tawaf?
-There are a set of rules and rituals that need to be followed to complete Tawaf and ensure its exactitude.
+There are a set of rules and rituals that need to be followed to complete and ensure its exactitude.

 First, you need to make sure that you are in the state of Wudu during the entire Tawaf.
-You also need to have the intention for Tawaf (Niyyah) either to recite the Dua’a or to retrieve your intention in your heart.
-Moreover, Tawaf needs to start and end at the Black Stone, keeping it on your left and walking anti-clockwise.
+You also need to have the intention (Niyyah) either to recite the Dua’a or to retrieve your intention in your heart.
+Moreover, it needs to start and end at the Black Stone, keeping it on your left and walking anti-clockwise.
 Nevertheless, Hijr Ismail needs to be included in Tawaf, so you need to circulate from outside.
-To complete your Tawaf you need to finish 7 circuits (Shawt) around Al Kaba’a.
-However, if the time of obligatory prayer is due during Tawaf, the pilgrim can go for the prayer and then continue his Tawaf right after.
+To complete it you need to finish 7 circuits (Shawt) around Al Kaba’a.
+However, if the time of obligatory prayer is due during Tawaf, the pilgrim can go for the prayer and then continue right after.
 Furthermore, the pilgrim must perform Istilam, which is kissing, touching, or pointing towards the Black Stone and say, Allah Akbar.

-Although Tawaf rituals are all the same, there are different types of Tawaf that are performed on different occasions in Umrah or Hajj.
-There are mainly 3 types of Tawaf.
+Although the rituals are all the same, there are different types of Tawaf that are performed on different occasions in Umrah or Hajj.
+There are mainly 3 types;

-Tawaf Al-Qudum: (Entering Al-Kaba’a circumambulation) This Tawaf is performed upon entering Al Kaba’a.
+Tawaf Al-Qudum: (Entering Al-Kaba’a circumambulation) This is performed upon entering Al Kaba’a.

 Tawaf Al Ifadah: It is one of the mandatory rituals for Hajj.
 It is performed by the pilgrim between the dawn of 10th Zul Hijjah to the sunset of 12th Zul Hijjah, after leaving the state of Ihram and just before returning to Mina to perform Rami Al-Jamarat.

-Tawaf Al-Wada’a: (Farewell Tawaf) Also known as Tawaf Al-Sadr.
+Tawaf Al-Wada’a: (Farewell) Also known as Tawaf Al-Sadr.
 It is performed is at the end of Hajj.

 Tawaf Al Umrah is carried out by pilgrims performing Umrah outside of the Hajj season and those who have the intention of performing Hajj Al-Tamattu.
 It is similar to Tawaf Al-Qudum.
 The only difference is intending to perform Umrah and Wearing Ihram.